C. F. Jeff Wu: Biography

 Born in Taiwan, Wu earned a B.S. in mathematics from National Taiwan University in 1971, and a Ph.D. in statistics from the University of California, Berkeley, in 1976.
 He has been a faculty member at the University of Wisconsin, Madison (1977–1988), the University of Waterloo (1988–1993; GM-NSERC chair in quality and productivity), the University of Michigan (1995–2003; chair of Department of Statistics 1995–98; H.C.
 Carver professor of statistics, 1997–2003) and the Coca-Cola Chair in Engineering Statistics and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology (2003-2024).
 He has supervised more than 50 Ph.D. students and published around 185 peer-reviewed articles and two books.

 He has received several awards, including the COPSS Presidents' Award in 1987, the Shewhart Medal in 2008, the COPSS R. A. Fisher Lectureship in 2011, and the Deming Lecturer Award in 2012.
 He gave the inaugural Akaike Memorial Lecture in 2016.
 He has been elected as a fellow of the American Statistical Association, the Institute of Mathematical Statistics, the American Society for Quality and the Institute for Operations Research and the Management Sciences.
 In 2000 he was elected as a member of Academia Sinica.
 In 2004, he was elected as a member of the National Academy of Engineering.
 He received the Shewhart Medal of the American Society for Quality and an honorary degree from the University of Waterloo in 2008.
+In 2012, Wu won the Wilks Award for Contributions to Statistical Methodologies in Army Research, Development, and Testing.